 Fundamentals of quantum mechanics and its principal results and techniques as applied to atoms and molecules: atomic structure, molecular bonding, rotations and vibrations of molecules, symmetry of atomic and molecular orbitals.
-Prerequisite: CHEM 260, MATH 232, 251; or PHYS 385.
+Prerequisite: CHEM 260 or PHYS 285, MATH 232, and MATH 251, all with a minimum grade of C-.
 Recommended: MATH 310.
-Students with credit for CHEM 469 may not take this course for further credit.
 Quantitative.

 Brief description of the nucleus and its decays and reactions; interaction of radiation with matter; nuclear instrumentation; radioisotopes in chemistry; activation analysis and related analytical techniques; other applications of nuclear techniques; nuclear reactors and nuclear fusion.
 Prerequisite: Completion of 60 units in a science program, including first year calculus, chemistry and physics.
 Quantitative.

 Review of nuclear properties and systematics.
 Properties of the nuclear force; shell model and structure of complex nuclei, nuclear decay via particle emission and spontaneous fission; experimental description of nuclear reactions; nucleon-nucleus and heavy ion reactions.
-Prerequisite: NUSC 341 or permission of the department.
+Prerequisite: NUSC 341, with a minimum grade of C-, or permission of the Department.
 Recommended: MATH 251.
 Quantitative.

 Formation and distribution of the chemical elements in the early universe, in present stellar environments and in the solar system; elemental abundances and isotopic ratios; and radiometric chronology techniques.
 Prerequisite: Completion of 60 units in a science program, including first year calculus, chemistry and physics.
 Quantitative.

 Introduction to the techniques of radiochemistry; proportional and Geiger counters; sample preparations and half-life measurement; synthesis and separation of labelled compounds; beta and gamma-ray spectroscopy.
-Prerequisite: NUSC 341.
+Prerequisite: NUSC 341 with a minimum grade of C-.
 Quantitative.

 Advanced topics in nuclear science.
-Prerequisite: NUSC 342 or 442, or permission of the department.
+Prerequisite: NUSC 342 or 442, with a minimum grade of C- or permission of the Department.

 Wave mechanics and the Schroedinger equation, the harmonic oscillator, introduction to Dirac notation, angular momentum and spin, the hydrogen atom, atomic structure, time-independent perturbation theory, atomic spectra, and applications.
 Prerequisite: MATH 252 or 254; PHYS 285 or ENSC 380 or CHEM 260, with a minimum grade of C-.
 Corequisite: PHYS 211; MATH 310.
 Quantitative.